x1angli/priority-n-productivity/using_latex.md

-## Which TeX compiler to choose?
+## Which TeX system to choose?

-There are a plethora of [La]Tex compiler engines, such as Tex Live, MacTeX, CTeX (obsolete), MiKTeX (obsolete).
+There are a plethora of [La]Tex systems, such as TeXStudio, Tex Live, MacTeX, CTeX (obsolete), MiKTeX (obsolete).

 __TeX Live__  is highly recommended